joegasewicz/react-bare-forms/README.md

     name="about"
     value={this.state.about}
     hint="Your email"
-    labelText="Must be at least 20 characters"
+    labeltext="Must be at least 20 characters"
     validators={[isFieldEmpty(20)]}
 />